 - Transitioning from a previous survey or provider

 - A deep-dive diagnostic on a specific topic

 Scroll down to the scenario that best describes your current state to learn more.
 For each scenario listed above, there are different things to keep in mind, and steps we would recommend.
 However, there are some things that apply to all scenarios, for an overview of basic survey design principles, check out our survey design guide, or our survey design course on Culture Amp Training.
 The most important thing is having a robust outcome index, typically this is Engagement, but should be the main broad topic you are measuring in the survey.
 Setting up the outcome index as a factor in the survey will unlock other analytics like the focus agent and driver analysis.
 No matter which approach you’re taking, you’re always welcome to make small tweaks to the template questions to make them feel more in line with your culture (for example, changing “managers” to “people leaders” if that’s what you call them in your org).

-Following each scenario listed below, there is a link to a workbook in Google sheets (if you need the workbook in Excel, we have attached them at the end of this article).
+Following each scenario listed below, there is a link to a workbook in Google sheets.

 To copy the workbook to your own Google drive, navigate to File and then select “Make a copy.”
 Once you have developed a final draft, send to firstname.lastname@example.org to receive feedback.

 Each workbook contains Culture Amp’s Engagement template by default.
 If you would like to:

 - Add questions from a previous Culture Amp survey to the workbook, navigate to your survey Results and then Export to Excel in the top right.
 This will give you your questions in Excel format.

 - Add another Culture Amp template to your workbook (like Inclusion), create that template from your template library, select Preview Reports and Export to Excel.
 If this is too much trouble, reach out to email@example.com and we can send over an Excel version of the questions.